baloise/BalMATE/docs/concepts/wg.md

 # Lifecycle

-Working groups follow this life-cycle
+Working groups follow where applicable this life-cycle which is primarily based on and derived from
+- our oneIT core processes: https://confluence.baloisenet.com/atlassian/x/VI7gcg
+- as well as SAFe best practices such as the "lean startup cycle": https://www.scaledagileframework.com/epic/

 ![](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/baloise/BalMATE/bringWGInfosUpToDate/docs/concepts/lifecycle.puml)